scious/documentation/docs/intro.md

 # Documentation

-Explore guides and examples to integrate our products.
+Explore guides and examples to help you integrate our products.

 ## Products